 But we digress, all these theories still share a common theme; that is, to describe potential future price trends and or provide a narrative in order to inform one about the perfect time to buy into Bitcoin.
 In that light we proceed to present an observation we have coined “The Rising Bottom Hypothesis”, in which we have observed that;

-with each new halving period there exists a bull run that triggers a reset of the bottom price for that period that is at least an order of magnitude higher than the previous period’s bottom.
+with each new halving period, there exists a bull run that triggers a reset of the bottom price for that period, that is at least an order of magnitude higher than the previous period’s bottom.

-If the previous halving period bottom had a range within the $100 mark for example, the next period will never see that bottom mark again after a certain bull run.
+Meaning, if the previous halving period bottom had a range within the $100 mark for example, the next period will never see that bottom mark again after a certain bull run.

 Bitcoin Price Action

 In the times before Bitcoin amassed a price valuation of $1 it was merely a thing of fascination amongst a very niche group of people, primarily composed of cryptographers, cypher punks and programmers.
 This is quite expected of any new technology; the slow transition from a fascination amongst a small group of interested parties to being a part of the mainstream conscience.

 Though one could argue that Bitcoin still hasn’t seen full mass adoption yet, it is still however less arguable to claim it’s still in the phase of being a fascination amongst a few cryptographers and cypher punks.
 With the current levels of interested parties in Bitcoin still steadily rising with some variance usually correlating with price trends, we are still seeing very large noticeable increases with each (new) halving period.

 In a deliberate cautious decision to avoid any further divagation we would leave out any analysis of price trends prior to the initial halving of 2012.
 This is for obvious reasons that have to do with the fact that the data available for the price action trends prior to 2012 are not as quantitatively or qualitatively insightful to the general analysis as the available data post 2012.